-You’re most likely already taking steps toward protecting your organization from the possibility of a breach, but have you planned what you will do to remain operable and minimize damages in the event that your environment is compromised?
+You’re most likely already taking steps toward protecting your organization from the possibility of a breach, but have you planned what you will do to remain operable and minimize damages if your environment is compromised?
 Experiencing a breach is disruptive, but fumbling the response is disastrous.
 Incident response plans are invaluable measures that should be taken by every organization, because —let’s face it— controls can fail, implementation can fail, and consequently, incidents are bound to happen.

 6 STEPS OF INCIDENT RESPONSE

 - Advanced preparation is important when planning for a potential incident.
-Policies and procedures should be known and tested by management and all personnel to ensure that the recovery and remediation process will quickly address any and all incidents in a timely manner, resulting in the least amount of damage.
-Do you have the necessary tools and training to handle incidents before they actually occur?
+Policies and procedures should be known and tested by management and all personnel to ensure that the recovery and remediation process will quickly address any incidents on time, resulting in the least amount of damage.
+Do you have the necessary tools and training to handle incidents before they occur?

-- After the incident occurs, it’s important to ask yourself a number of questions.
+- After the incident occurs, it’s important to ask yourself some questions.
 What kind of incident has occurred?
 Data theft?
 Insider threat?
 Network attacks?
-Once you’ve identified the type of incident that has occurred, it’s important to determine the severity of the incident in order to choose the best course of action according to your predetermined Incident Response Policy and Procedures.
+Once you’ve identified the type of incident that has occurred, it’s important to determine the severity of the incident to choose the best course of action according to your predetermined Incident Response Policy and Procedures.
 Are there any safety concerns for personnel that need to be considered?
 Has there been loss or exposure of data?
 Were any laws or contracts violated?
 What is the size of the impact area?